 In addition, you must meet the following conditions:

 Are you still in doubt?
 Click here to get more information.

 If you are not yet an Israeli citizen, yes.

 Look for the community or Rabbi who knew your parents and grandparents.
-Only through the Rabbi’s inquiry will you be able to prove your eligibility.
-More information on the conditions of that letter you can find here.
+You will need an official letter of eligibility from the Rabbi or official Jewish community to prove your eligibility.
+More information on the requirements for the letter can be found here.

-You even have to.
-Only after the Jewish Agency has verified your eligibility, will you know which documents are required in your case.
+Actually, you must have the Jewish Agency verify your eligibility first.
+Only then will you know which documents are required in your case.

 You must open an application file with the Jewish Agency and submit the conversion documents for verification.

 If your parents are not Israelis and you were not born in Israel or have previously made Aliyah, the only way to obtain a passport is by making Aliyah.